 Dr Rosemary Taylor, Senior Partner of Key Issues, is a qualified teacher with a Masters Degree in Leadership & Management.
 Early in her career she rose to become one of the youngest Headteachers in the country, before returning to her primary interest in Behavioural Psychology.
 Her PhD stemmed from an interest in the thinking behind how people respond to, deal with and manage change and led to further study and research within the wider field.
-Rosemary now works as a consultant and specialist trainer across both public and private sectors and spends much of her time as a guest speaker, delivering seminars and keynote presentations on the international lecture circuit across Europe and, most recently, in China.
+Rosemary now works as a consultant and specialist trainer and mentor across both public and private sectors and spends much of her time as a guest speaker, delivering seminars and keynote presentations on the international lecture circuit across Europe, the Middle East and China.

-In recent years a fascinating and hugely enjoyable departure for Rosemary has been her intermittent role as a guest lecturer for a number of international cruise lines.
-She has entertained large audiences around the world with her fascinating and amusing series of lectures entitled Mind Games.
+In recent years a fascinating and hugely enjoyable departure for Rosemary has been her intermittent role as a guest speaker for a number of international cruise lines.
+She has entertained huge audiences around the world with her fascinating, informative and amusing series of lectures entitled Mind Games.

 KEY ISSUES ASSOCIATES